GNOME/rygel/doc/web/coding-style.rst

 * Blocks inside if/else must always be enclosed by '{}'.

 * Empty catch blocks *must* have at least a comment why this is not handled.
 A debug output of the exception message is preferred.
-* The more you provide docs in comments, but at the same time avoid over-documenting.
-Here is an example of useless comment:
+* The more you provide docs in comments, the better.
+But at the same time avoid over-documenting.
+Here is an example of useless
+* comment:

   .. code-block:: vala